rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getConnectedSSID"></a>
 ## *getConnectedSSID <sup>method</sup>*

-Returns the connected SSID information such as SSID, BSSID, rate, noise, security, signal strength and frequency of the connected WiFi network.
+Returns the connected SSID information such as SSID, BSSID, rate, noise, security, signal strength and frequency of the connected Wifi network.

 ### Parameters